Stefan Lukits, Sessional

 About keyboard_arrow_down

-Office Hours – 2023W term 2:
+Office Hours – 2024W term 1

-• Location: by appointment
+• Also available by appointment

 I am a sessional lecturer in philosophy at the University of British Columbia and on faculty in the mathematics department at the British Columbia Institute of Technology.
 I do research in formal epistemology (quantitative partial belief representation) with an additional interest in Nietzsche studies and legal positivism.
 I primarily teach Philosophy and Literature (PHIL 375), pursuing topics such as hermeneutics and Central European writers; and Philosophy of Law (PHIL 338) mostly on legal positivism and Marxist approaches to law.